 Associate Supervisor: Sarah Hall

 The Seminole Soil and Water Conservation District is made up of 5 elected officials who volunteer their time to provide the best land and water use management practices that will conserve, improve, and sustain the natural environment of Seminole County.

-We are an independent state agency which is responsible for carrying out a variety of natural resource stewardship programs here in Seminole County.
+We are an independent state agency that is responsible for carrying out a variety of natural resource stewardship programs here in Seminole County.
 The Seminole Soil and Water Conservation District serves all of Seminole County in the area of the conservation and stewardship of our natural resources.
-Board supervisors are elected and run county wide, they serve staggered 4 years terms.
+Board supervisors are elected and run county-wide, they serve staggered 4-year terms.